gugl/gugl/README.md

 🤝 I'm hirable for either contract or part time.
 -->

-🌍 I'm open to remote work or on locatin in Vienna, Austria.
+🌍 Open to remote work or on locatin in Vienna, Austria.

-👀 I’m interested in Elixir/Phoenix/LiveView, DDD and CQRS and Terraform
+👀 Interested in Elixir/Phoenix/LiveView, DDD and CQRS and Terraform

 📫 How to reach me: gugl@guenterglueck.com